Last updated: June 27, 2022

 Information Sharing and Disclosure

-Pinkerton may disclose information we collect through this Site:
+Pinkerton may (subject to local disclosure requirements and notice) disclose information we collect through this Site:

 - To complete a transaction that you request through our Site;